 In the summer of 1987 I visited Southern France for the first time and spent three weeks in a friend’s family farmhouse in Cahors in the region of Lot, site of a medieval Templar commanderie, (center of command).
 At that time, I had never heard of Templars or Cathars and was a traveling troubadour, making my way from South America and Britain, on to Egypt.
 During that short stay I sang to Black Madonnas, serenaded the stones in Neolithic circles and huts and explored the wonders of the beauty inside the earth in Magdalenian era grottos, floating down their underground rivers.

-I was not yet aware of the tragic history of the many so-called heretical groups who had inhabited this region.
-And yet the imprint of timeless layers of poignant stories remained that I found entirely overwhelming.
+I was not yet aware of the tragic history of the many groups labeled as heretics, who had inhabited this region.
+And yet sensing the imprint of timeless layers and stories that remained, I found the region to be entirely overwhelming and yet enchanting.
 That was the beginning of a long quest for threads of truth and wisdom resonating in Southern France and the sacred covenant that was formed by a people’s love of freedom and freedom to love.

 The various groups who have resided in this southern region of the Languedoc have perennially been labeled heretics: Cathars, Templars, Jewish refugees, Moors, Kabbalists, Gnostics, Troubadours and more.
 The etymology of the word heretic, or hérétique in French, is from the Greek hairetikos, ‘able to choose’.
 These groups were all labeled as heretics and yet, they were the ones who chose to be true to their authentic path, unwilling to compromise their values and succumb to the agendas of the ruling kings or the Church of Rome.
 Perhaps it is for this reason that so many people are drawn to study and understand these groups today.
 We all hunger for freedom in a world that has become severely incapacitated by its fascination with material success and power.
 The Languedoc has always been a refuge for the rebellious and the free-spirited.